 Generics are generalizations that are not explicitly quantified, like “Tigers are striped”.
 We use them to state a general fact about a kind, without explicitly specifying how many of its members we are talking about.
 Instead of saying that “Most tigers are striped”, for example, a generic generalization simply says that “Tigers are striped”.
 Although generics appear to be very simple generalizations, they have puzzled linguists and philosophers for decades.
 To understand why they are so puzzling, consider the following examples:

 - Tigers are striped.

-- Books are paperbacks.
+- Turtles are long-lived.

-According to some proposals, generics state that normal members of the kind have the property.
+According to some proposals, generics say that all normal members of the kind have the property.
 Others believe that generics express something about the probability of a member of the kind having a property.
 The details of the most promising semantic theories are intricate and complicated, but none of them are without counter-examples.
 One goal of this project is to defend a new, epistemically motivated semantic account of generics.
 For a draft of my answer to this problem, see here.

-Finding a correct semantic theory about generics is interesting in its own right, at least for philosophers of language and for linguists.
+Finding a correct semantic theory for generics is interesting in its own right, at least for philosophers of language and for linguists.
 But this debate also has wider implications.
 Some of the most objectionable stereotypes have a generic form.
 Consider statements like:

 - Muslims are terrorists.